-Several dead in shooting in downtown Prague, police say gunman ‘eliminated’

-Gunman kills several people at a university building in central Prague before being ‘eliminated’.
+Gunman kills at least 14 before being ‘eliminated’ in downtown Prague

-Czech police say a gunman has killed several people at a university building in central Prague before being “eliminated”.

-“The gunman was eliminated!!!
-The building is currently being evacuated and there are several dead and dozens of wounded people on the scene,” police said on X, formerly Twitter, on Thursday.
+Czech officials say at least 14 people were killed and 25 others injured in Prague university shooting.

+A mass shooting at a university in Prague has left at least 14 people dead and 25 others wounded, according to city police and emergency services, making it one of the deadliest shootings of its kind in the country’s history.

 Keep readinglist of 4 items